Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 \subsubsection{Demonstrations of spin-orbit torques in current-induced domain wall motion}

-As spin torque theories predicted that the non-adiabatic torque might be larger in narrow DWs, materials with perpendicular anisotropy appeared as a promising route towards more efficient CIDM.
-Numerous studies focused on the influence of the electric current on the DW depinning \cite{Ravelosona2005,Boulle2008,Burrowes2010}.
-The results seemed encouraging, but there were only few systems exhibiting CIDM without the assistance of external field.
-One of these systems were the Co/Ni multilayers where the predictions of the adiabatic STT model were most clearly evidenced \cite{Koyama2011}: (i) the existence of an intrinsic critical current that depends on the geometric structure of the DW rather than the extrinsic pinning; (ii) the independence of the critical current on a perpendicular magnetic field.

 Among the materials with perpendicular anisotropy, the Pt/Co/AlOx trilayers in particular have attracted a lot of interest.
-The DW motion was found to be significantly faster \cite{Moore2008,Miron2011,Baumgartner2017} compared to the previous observations in NiFe or Co/Ni films [Fig. \ref{fig:DW-PtCo}(a)].
-Besides the practical importance of fast DW motion, the physical parameter determining this improvement was the structural inversion asymmetry \cite{Miron2009}.
+The domain wall motion was found to be significantly faster \cite{Moore2008,Miron2011,Baumgartner2017} compared to the previous observations in NiFe or Co/Ni films [Fig. \ref{fig:DW-PtCo}(a)].
+Besides the practical importance of fast domain wall motion, the physical parameter determining this improvement was the structural inversion asymmetry \cite{Miron2009}.
 Indeed, while Pt/Co/AlOx supports fast CIDM, magnetically similar Pt/Co/Pt symmetric layers do not exhibit any CIDM at all \cite{Miron2009,Cormier2010}.
-These first observations were initially analyzed within the framework of the STT model, including the influence of the FL SOT, which was discovered at the same time.
-The broken symmetry could accelerate the spin flip rate and enhance the non-adiabatic torque, while the FL SOT stabilizes the Bloch wall (BW) structure to prevent the Walker breakdown \cite{Miron2011}.
+These first observations were initially analyzed within the framework of the STT model, including the influence of the field-like SOT, which was discovered at the same time.
+It was proposed that the broken symmetry could accelerate the spin flip rate and enhance the non-adiabatic torque, the field-like SOT stabilizing the Bloch wall structure to prevent the Walker breakdown \cite{Miron2011}.
+This idea has been pursued by several theoretical investigations of the ability of field-like SOT to delay \cite{Ryu2012b} or suppress the Walker breakdown \cite{Stier2014,Linder2013b,Risinggard2017}.